ivietcuong/Demo/README.md

 <span/><p><img src="blazors.jpeg" width="50%" height="50%" /></p>

 There are UI App and Share projects.
 The shared project holds the Controls, so it is reuseable.
 The UI is a Blazor Server, if it is nessessary, it can be extended with API app.

+## Conclusion

+Except Logging and Plotting I just have been using Microsoft Frameworks and it works well.
+It is depending on project, it is small, it is big, it is quickly to be done...etc.

+## How to run
+#### WPF start: Demo.Net.WpfApp
+#### MAUI start: Demo.Net.Maui.UIAPP
+#### Web start: Demo.Net.Blazor.UIAPP

+## License

+MIT